 This made Celtic Music Radio self sufficient for a second RSL which was granted for Celtic Connections 2007.

-The ‘Online’ internet service launched on Monday 3 September 2007 to coincide with another Ofcom RSL broadcast for the 8th Scottish International Piano Competition 2007, a festival of piano playing and music from 5-15 September 2007 from the Royal Scottish Academy of Music and Drama, Glasgow and The City Halls, Candleriggs, Glasgow.
+The internet service launched on Monday 3 September 2007 to coincide with another Ofcom RSL broadcast for the 8th Scottish International Piano Competition 2007, a festival of piano playing and music from 5-15 September 2007 from the Royal Scottish Academy of Music and Drama, Glasgow and The City Halls, Candleriggs, Glasgow.

 Ofcom Community Radio full-time licence

 During the summer and autumn of 2007, the station progressed building the new transmission facility.
-A site on the banks of the River Clyde was chosen for a variety of reasons including security, ground conductivity and earthing for the AM transmitter.

-The transmitter and aerial system was commissioned by Ofcom engineering staff and given the all clear for Celtic Music Radio to commence regular programming transmissions on 1530 kHz at 15:30 on Wednesday 16 January 2008.
+The transmitter and aerial system was commissioned by Ofcom engineering staff and given the all clear for Celtic Music Radio to commence regular programming transmissions on 1530 AM at 15:30 on Wednesday 16 January 2008.

 Going from strength to strength